springfox/springfox/transitioning-to-v2.md

 ####TODO

 ### Example application
-For an example for porting a 1.0.2 application to a 2.0.x application (in progress) take a look [at this branch](https://github.com/adrianbk/swagger-springmvc-demo/tree/feature/2.0-showcase) in the demo application.
+For an example for porting a 1.0.2 application to a 2.0.x application (in progress) take a look [at this branch](https://github.com/adrianbk/swagger-springmvc-demo/tree/feature/2.0-showcase) or [the spring boot example](https://github.com/springfox/springfox-demos)  in the demo application.